Paul-Cheeseman/Stream3-Project/README.md

 - If at checkout and stock levels have changed, adjustments made to stock and delivery and highlighted to customer

+- mention claen structure, shop_proj, core app, then accompanying apps (to keep shop level views (index etc) in a tidy place)

+ - mention that he reuasable apps are in folder

 - Responsive design etc, what were my additions?
 - Made the admin panels more user friendly by adjusting layout
 - Validation and defensive approach on admin panel, either predefined dropdown lists used to ensure consitentsy of input, plus the stock level is checked to ensure it is a value over 0